-We are lucky as Canadians to have access to a variety of tax-sheltered accounts (including RRSP and TFSA) that we can use to grow our retirement pots and/or save in general.
+We are lucky as Canadians to have access to a variety of tax-sheltered accounts (including RRSP and TFSA) that we can use to grow our retirement savings.

 It allows Canadians who are 18 years of age or older to save or invest a certain amount per year based on contribution limits that are announced annually.